captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 but those words are not always right
 ---
-and I think I don't
+and I think I don’t
 ---
 have the right words, anymore.
 ---
-Sharon doesn't feel right.
+“Sharon” doesn’t feel right.
 ---
-Wife is no longer right
+“Wife” is no longer right
 ---
 and for some time now,
 ---
-Mother has not been right.
+“Mother” has not been right.
 ---
-"Roommate" was good.
+“Roommate” was good.
 ---
 That was a good word.
 ---
-But now it's no longer right.
+But now it’s no longer right.
 ---
 I just think
 ---